Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

 \subsubsection{Effect of the field angle}

 The evolution of $Q_\text{IS}$ when the field angle $\theta$ varies is shown in Fig.~\ref{linear_angle_effect}.
-As the field angle decreases, the contribution from crossing IS coupling currents (associated with the peak around $2$~Hz) progressively decreases, and adjacent IS coupling currents become dominant, with a significantly higher peak loss frequency (around $2$~kHz).
+As the field angle decreases, the contribution from crossing IS coupling currents (associated with the peak around $2$~Hz) progressively decreases, and adjacent IS coupling currents become dominant.
+Adjacent IS coupling currents are characterized by a significantly faster dynamics, with a peak loss per cycle around $2$~kHz.
+The maximum difference between models for $f\lesssim 500$~Hz occurs for $\theta = 0\degree$ and is equal to $11.6\%$.
 Local field maps in the case $\theta = 30\degree$ are illustrated in Fig.~\ref{field_maps_with_b_black_30deg} at three frequencies.
-The local field maps show that the homogenized cable model reproduces faithfully the cable response.
+The local field maps show that the homogenized cable model reproduces faithfully the cable response, with a combination of crossing and adjacent IS coupling currents.